-Informal release
+11.4 Informal release

-Sometimes information is not publicly available (such as on our website) but can be quickly and easily collated where it does not include other's personal or business information and in this case it will generally be released informally upon request.
+Sometimes information is not publicly available (such as on our website) but can be quickly and easily collated where it does not include others personal or business information.
+In this case it will generally be released informally upon request.
 There may be a cost associated with informal release as provided in our fees and charges.